wiremock/api-template-library/apisetu.gov.in-newindia/index.md

 ---
 slug: "apisetu-gov-in-newindia"
-name: "New India Assurance Co.
+title: "New India Assurance Co.
 Ltd."
 provider: "apisetu.gov.in"
 description: "General Insurance policies such as Motor, Health, Travel, Rural, Marine\
   \ e.t.c  issued by The New India Assurance Co.
 Ltd. are available to be pulled for\